divija027/digital-lib/docs/email-authentication.md

 # Email Authentication System Documentation

 ## Overview
-This document describes the refactored email authentication system for the VTU Digital Library.
+This document describes the refactored email authentication system for the Brainreef.
 The system handles email verification during registration and password reset functionality.

 ## Architecture